zcharchives/AmorsoloPantings/pages/about.md

 The archive was created to preserve, organize, and showcase Amorsolo’s masterpieces, artistic journey, and contribution to Philippine culture and identity.
 Through this platform, visitors can explore collections of his paintings, learn about the historical and cultural context behind his works, and appreciate his signature use of light, rural landscapes, and depictions of Filipino life.

 This page aims to make art and history more accessible to students, researchers, art enthusiasts, and future generations by providing a centralized and informative digital collection of Amorsolo’s legacy.

+## Credits

+This database was created by Ciallina Punzalan, Hailia Sawyer, and Zean Unabia in partial fulfillment of the requirements for ARTOO3: Arts Appreciation (2nd Semester, AY 2025-2026) under the guidance of Prof. Adrian Mendizabal.